Grokzen/docker-redis-cluster/README.md

-# Note for Mac users
+# Important for Mac users

 If you are using this container to run a redis cluster on your mac computer, then you need to configure the container to use another IP address for cluster discovery as it can't use the default discovery IP that is hardcoded into the container.